chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

  * Originally, this plugin was developed to alert Administrators of new topics and replies.
 After a few iterations, users requested the ability to send messages to other roles, which then could be characterized as spam.
 To allow your users to opt-out from receiving notifications, please consider purchasing the [Opt-out Add-on](http://usestrict.net/product/bbpress-notify-no-spam-opt-out-add-on/).
+ * As of version 1.12, you can use this plugin with bbPress Forum/Topic subscribers, instead of- or in addition to roles.
+Just turn on the Override option for Forums or Topics.

 = Does this plugin integrate with BuddyPress Groups? =
  * Out of the box, no. However, you can get BuddyPress Group notification functionality using our premium [bbpnns/BuddyPress Bridge plugin](http://usestrict.net/product/bbpress-notify-no-spam-buddypress-bridge/).